hujack891/MRAG/data/doc_cleaned/How_to_Find_All_Buddha's_Eyes_Locations_and_Unlock_Secret_Boss.md

 Here’s how to find them all:

   * Buddha’s Eyes 1
 * Buddha’s Eyes 2
 * Buddha’s Eyes 3
 * Buddha’s Eyes 4
 * Buddha’s Eyes 5
 * Buddha’s Eyes 6

 ### Buddha’s Eyes 1

 ![Buddhas Eye Secret Boss \(2\).png](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/7/79/Buddhas_Eye_Secret_Boss_%282%29.png)

 As you enter Fright Cliff from Sandgate Village, make your way up the hill toward the Squall Hideout Keeper’s Shrine.
 Before you reach it, you’ll go past the chanting Buddha Head on your right.
 Each one of the Buddha Heads has glowing yellow eyes.
 Interact with it to remove the Buddha’s Eyeball.

-Buddha’s Eyeball 1

 ### Buddha’s Eyes 2